-B. Some tradesman but not all have to register in the trade register.
+B. Some tradesmen but not all have to register in the trade register.
 This is the case if you qualify as Kaufmann.
 A Kaufmann is somebody who sells goods.
 The chamber of commerce can help you with this.
 Tradesmen who don't have a shop or similar where they sell things usually don't have to register in the trade register.

 Step 4: check regulations or necessary certificates for your profession

-Examples are health permits (Gesundheitszeugnis) from the Gesundheitsamt for opening a cafe or restaurant, a criminal record for jobs involving children.
+Examples are health permits (Gesundheitszeugnis) from the Gesundheitsamt for opening a cafe or restaurant, and a criminal record for jobs involving children.
 Contact the IHK for more information.

 Step 5: open a bank account

-Your clients in Germany will expect to pay you to a checking account at a German bank although in my experience many clients don't care sending money to a foreign bank.
+Your clients in Germany will expect to pay you to a checking account at a German bank although in my experience many clients don't care about sending money to a foreign bank.

-Step 6: sign up with the tax office
+Step 6: Sign up with the tax office